To join our email list, email firstname.lastname@example.org

 It Happened Here Then, It's Still Happening Here Now

-Since The Hermitage Hotel served as an integral backdrop during the fight toward women’s suffrage, we are excited to host a series of events, exhibits, and offerings leading up to the centennial anniversary in August 2020.
+Since The Hermitage Hotel served as an integral backdrop during the fight toward women’s suffrage, we are excited to preserve and celebrate this monumental moment.

-Suffrage-Themed Craft Cocktail Menu - Throughout all of 2020 at The Oak Bar.
+Suffrage-Themed Craft Cocktail Menu - Throughout all of 2021 at The Lobby Bar.
 In the summer of 1920, Pro and Anti Suffragists lobbied the men of Capitol Hill for the right to vote.
 Although forbidden by prohibition, many legislators and lobbyists winked at the 18th Amendment while fighting for and against the 19th.
 Travel back in time to the final battleground of Women’s Suffrage and honor this unique moment in history for an immersive tasting experience inside the storied Oak Bar.
 Each cocktail is hand-crafted to fit the personality of Nashville's most prominent Suffrage leaders.
 Be sure to experience the Carrie!